in the cacao forest

 And where was the cacao in all of this?
 Cacao was everywhere—behind every picture, there was a cup of cacao that brought us together.
 It opened our hearts to hope and faith, reminding us that we can achieve anything when we choose to come together and support one another.

-After each round, we washed the dishes together and tidied the rooms and altars.
-Everyone was always there with open hearts and unwavering support.
+After each round, we washed the dishes together and tidied up the rooms, the altars.
+Everybody was always there with a heart and support.

-But still, it wasn’t enough for me.
-At one point, I felt compelled to go to the source—to truly see how cacao is made.
-I had witnessed its growth in the Amazon, sat in circles with grandmothers and grandfathers in Guatemala, absorbing their wisdom, and participated in healing circles with friends and community.
-Yet none of that showed me everything I needed to understand what it truly means to create something like this with my own hands.
-How does cacao transform—from seed to block—while regenerating an entire rainforest?
+At the same time, this insight was not enough for me, at one point I felt I had to go to the source to see how the cocoa was made.
+I'd seen it grow in the Amazon; I'd sat in a circle with grandmothers and grandfathers in Guatemala and listened to their wisdom; and I'd taken healing circles with friends and in the community....but that still didn't show me all I needed to see to understand what it means to create something like this with my own hands - and how does it work anyway, that cacao can go from seed to block by reclaiming a vast area of rainforest?

-The relentless fast pace of today’s world has stolen much of our depth and connection.
-But Beronika and Laurent from DaliLeo Farm showed me a light shining in a different direction.
+The fast-fast-fast of today's society has robbed us of the depth of connection... but Beronika and Laurent from the DaliLeo farm showed me a light in another direction!

 I witnessed what fifteen years of dedication and daily, steadfast work had meant to them—work that hasn’t yet brought much financial reward, but has gifted them with a profound sense of mission and a soulful connection to themselves, their family, their community, and nature.

-Along Lake Atitlán, their family has helped build vital water systems and sought solutions where the government has fallen short.
+Their family has been helping to build water systems and find solutions where the government has failed.

 From there, the journey led me to a women’s collective, where I picked and completed my Guatemala traditional belt.
 I shared with the local elders that in my country we have similar woven belts called kirivöö, and we spoke about the beautiful parallels between our traditions.